kbakirov/MNIST-DeepLearning/README.md

-# MNIST-DeepLearning
+# MNIST-Deep Learning
 Reading handwritten digits

 ## Architecture
 There will be picture(Architecture) of DeepLearning algorithm

 ### Jupyter-Notebook
-Launching JupyterNotebook as we did before
+Launching Jupyter Notebook as we did before

 ### Front-end
 Installing web server and executing index.html